 Beginning in 2001, the Company has performed additional procedures which have provided support for the existence of legal title to land and buildings transferred from HPT s.p.o. under the Separation Act of 10 July 1998.
 The Company is still in the process of formally registering this legal title.
 The Company does not have any material property, plant and equipment held for disposal.

 Assets under construction

-Assets under construction mainly relates to construction of mobile network devices and equipment (HRK 25 million), telecommunication network and ISDN (HRK 19 million), infrastructure (HRK 10 million), transmission devices and equipment (HRK 28 million) and IT equipment and devices (HRK 13 million).
+Assets under construction mainly relates to construction of mobile network devices and equipment (HRK 198 million), and construction of core, transmission and IP network (HRK 622 million).

 Impairment loss